At a glance

 The veterinarian will perform a medical examination of your cat and obtain a medical history from you, including accompanying symptoms you may have noticed and exposure to medications or toxins.

-- Complete blood count, urinalysis, and biochemical profile to check the overall health of your cat, look for signs of infection, inflammation, liver function, and platelets.
+- Complete blood count, urinalysis, and a biochemical profile to check the overall health of your cat, look for signs of infection, inflammation, liver function, and platelets.

 - Endoscopy – A narrow tube with a light and a camera on the end (endoscope) are inserted into the cat’s digestive tract to look for the presence of tumours, ulcers, and foreign objects.

 - Biopsy of the intestinal tract to look for the presence of inflammatory cells in the intestinal wall.

 - Prothrombin time – A test to measure how long it takes the blood to clot.

 - Ultrasound or x-ray – To evaluate for foreign objects, growths and look at the internal organs.

 Most cases of vomiting blood will require hospitalisation to address the cause of vomiting blood and providing supportive care which may include intravenous fluids, nutritional support, and anti-vomiting medications.

-- Medicines to reduce stomach acid such as cimetidine, ranitidine or famotidine which prevent further damage and also allows your cat’s GI tract or stomach to heal.
-Sucralfate is a medication which forms a gel-like consistency in the acidic stomach, covering the ulcers and preventing further damage to the already eroded tissue.
+- Medicines to reduce stomach acid: Cimetidine, ranitidine or famotidine prevent further damage and also allow the cat’s GI tract or stomach to heal.
+Sucralfate is a medication that forms a gel-like consistency in the acidic stomach, covering the ulcers and preventing further damage to the already eroded tissue.